payloadcms/payload/packages/plugin-stripe/README.md

 ## Sync

-To achieve a sync between Payload and Stripe, custom hooks and webhooks handlers need to be configured.
-Use the `sync` option to have this plugin handle setup for you.
-All you need to do is map Payload fields to corresponding Stripe fields to automatically configure everything needed for basic create, update, and delete operations.
+This option will setup a basic sync between Payload and Stripe for you automatically.
+It will create all the necessary hooks and webhooks handlers, so the only thing you have to do is map your Payload fields to their corresponding Stripe properties.
+As documents are created, updated, and deleted from either Stripe or Payload, the changes are reflected on either side.

 > NOTE: If you wish to enable a _two-way_ sync, be sure to setup [`webhooks`](#webhooks) and pass the `stripeWebhooksEndpointSecret` through your config.